ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property specifies whether the caller prefers immediacy to efficient capacity usage for this Message.
-For example, this means that the Message should not be bundled with other Message into the same transmission by the underlying Protocol Stack.
+For example, this means that the Message should not be bundled with other Messages into the same transmission by the underlying Protocol Stack.